DuckWeb for Students

 - University committees include course evaluation data as part of faculty reviews, to determine promotion and tenure.

 You will be asked to evaluate all your courses at the end of the term.
-From the main menu, click on Course Evaluations to find a list of your courses.
+From the main menu, click on Course Surveys to find a list of your courses.
 Courses with more than one instructor will have multiple listings so you can evaluate each instructor.
 Click on Evaluate, answer the questions, and click Submit.
-(See also: Course Evaluations Schedule)
+(See also: Student Experience Survey Schedule)

 See Your Grades and Transcripts